 Mike Cole is a freelance developer living in Cedar Falls, IA.
 He's been around the proverbial block in the IT profession and has a wide array of experience in many fields.
 He has several years experience with working remotely and is very familiar with the benefits and drawbacks of working out of your own home.
 He is incredibly lazy and is always looking for easier and more streamlined ways to solve everyday problems.
 His passions in life include his family, sarcastic memes, the outdoors, and always having the last word.

-Bill is a Solutions Architect with VML working on delivering digital solutions to our clients.
+Bill is a Senior Technical Lead working on delivering digital solutions to our clients.
 Over the last 15 years Bill has worked in enterprise IT starting in the trenches on the help desk.
 After that, Bill spent almost a decade working in infrastructure support focusing in the Microsoft stack.
 Over the last 5 years Bill has been developing, architecting and leading teams of software developers with VML.
 During that time Bill has done everything from troubleshoot dial up connections in rural Nebraska to building the digital experiences for some of America's most well known brands.

 When not working, Bill will probably be found on his bike exploring gravel roads in his hometown of Lincoln, Nebraska.

-Kansas City native, Rhia Dixon is a software engineer at a data-driven tech company where she creates backend software applications using C#/.NET, Python, AWS and a variety of other tech.
+Kansas City native, Rhia Dixon is a software engineer at a fintech company where she use Angular, React, AWS and a variety of other tech to maintain and create features for the supplier experience team.
 While she has always been a STEM girl and holds a B.S. in Physics, her journey to the world of tech kicked off in the summer of 2017 during a full-stack web development bootcamp at the University of Kansas-Edwards Campus.
 Rhia has immersed herself in the KC tech community by volunteering -- both as a mentor, and as Diversity & Inclusion Director -- for Kansas City Women in Technology, a non-profit organization dedicated to bringing women in technology together and encouraging more women and girls to pursue careers in technology.
 When she’s not writing code or volunteering, Rhia is chasing her toddler, making jewelry and crafty things for www.afromotif.com, binge-watching Marvel and Harry Potter movies, or spending time making memories with family and friends.

 Mike Driscoll has been programming with the Python language for more than a decade.
 He has also been an active user and documenter of the wxPython GUI toolkit for almost as long as he's been using Python.
 When Mike isn't programming for work, he writes about Python on his blog.
 Mike is also a contributor to Real Python.
 He has worked with Packt Publishing and No Starch Press as a technical reviewer for their books.
 Finally, Mike is the author of several books on the Python programming language.